Warning: incredibly long post. Skip here if you want to get straight to the language learning stuff.

 Stuff isn’t just a waste of physical and digital space.
 It also quickly becomes a waste of time.
-I’ve found that when I have too much stuff – whether it’s stuff stored on my computer hard drive or stuff on my desk – I spend more time sorting through it to find what I need that is necessary and to keep it organized.
+I’ve found that when I have too much stuff – whether it’s stuff stored on my computer hard drive or stuff on my desk – I spend more time sorting through it to find what I need than is necessary.
+I also have to invest more time to keep it organized.

-2. Have a place where you keep what you’re currently using so that it’s easily accessible and NOTHING else should be kept here.
+2. Have a place where you keep what you’re currently using so that it’s easily accessible.
+NOTHING else should be kept in this space.

 You should keep the resources you’re using on hand.
 This might mean a neat stack of books on your desk or a folder on your computer desktop.

 This also means that whatever you are not using at the moment should be put away.
-You might stick your books on a different part of your bookshelf, in a closet or in a box somewhere and digital files in a folder somewhere else on your computer.
+You might stick your books on a different part of your bookshelf, in a closet or in a box somewhere and digital files in another folder on your computer.